 At that time, the FM stereo was not thinkable.
 However, Japanese engineers were interested in developing stereo broadcast with two separate AM transmitters.
 In July 1953, NHK's Tokyo station used its two AM stations (JOAK1 and JOAK2) to broadcast Nejiko Suwa's performance of violin concerto No. 3 by Saint Saens.
 I do not know how it worked out in Tokyo, but I was in Korea and was able to pick up the program using my shortwave radio.
 The shortwave version was still monophonic.

 I recorded Suwa's historic performance using the Ampex tape recorder I borrowed from my high school.
 I often tell this story to my Japanese friends in order to impress them.
 Why is Ms. Suwa so important?
 There are three Japanese personalities responsible for reconstructing their morale after the disastrous defeat in the Pacific War.
-The first one was Hideki Yukawa (Nobel 1949), the second one was Hibari Misora, and the third Nejiko Suwa.
-Suwa studied in France, and became the first world-class violinist from Japan.
-The performance I recorded was her first one in Japan after her triumphant return from France.
+The first one was Yukawa Hideki (Nobel 1949), the second one was Misora Hibari, and the third Suwa Nejiko.
+Suwa studied in France, and became the first-class world-class violinist in Europe.
+The performance I recorded was her first one in Japan after her return from France after World War II.

 Sarnoff was responsible for making electronics the inseparable part of our life.
 He was the president of RCA until 1970.
 He died in 1971.
 David Sarnoff was the Bill Gates of the vacuum-tube era.
 You know of course what Maxwell did.
 You also know what Marconi did.
 Let us see how their contributions became relevant to our daily life.